samudeluca24/comp0035_pbl4/README.md

                 sort=False, suffixes=('_x', '_y'), copy=True, indicator=False, validate=None)
 ```

-To merge data you need to have a basic understanding of join types.
+To merge data you need to have a basic understanding of join types which is specified by the `how=` argument.

 - `how='left'` Returns all records from the left data frame, and the matched records from the right dataframe
 - `how='right'` Returns all records from the right dataframe, and the matched records from the left dataframe